couchbaselabs/tuqtng/tutorial/content/slide-5.md

 We can also perform basic arithmetic in our expressions.

-In this example we calcuate Dave's age in dog years by dividing their age by 7.
+In this example we calculate Dave's age in dog years by dividing their age by 7.

 The common arithmetic operations +, -, *, / and % are supported.